ftsrg-bta/lab-ethereum/guide.md

 In a local environment, [Visual Studio Code](http://code.visualstudio.com) has a [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) to edit Solidity contracts.
 The official compiler is [Solc](https://docs.soliditylang.org/en/v0.8.0/installing-solidity.html), which can translate contracts into EVM bytecode.
-For testing in a local environment, the [Truffle Suite](http://truffleframework.com) is recommended, which has extensive capabilities in writing and executing automated tests.
+For testing in a local environment, [Hardhat](https://hardhat.org/) is recommended, which has extensive capabilities in writing and executing automated tests.
-Note that Truffle also includes a compiler internally so installing Solc can be skipped in this case.
+Note that Hardhat also includes a compiler internally so installing Solc can be skipped in this case.

-_For more complex contracts and scenarios, one should also consider other features of [Truffle Suite](http://truffleframework.com).
+_You may also come across the [Truffle Suite](http://truffleframework.com), which used to be an alternative development toolkit.
+However, since September 2023, Truffle has been sunset and is no longer supported._

-Finally, in order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask)._
+_If you are interested: in order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask)._

 ### Remix